Last Updated: August 7, 2025

 how to remove a hacker from my phone code

 Your mobile phone might get unusually hot during casual use if suspicious apps run in the background.
-So if you find your phone’s temperature getting high with or without usage, its better to get it checked for suspicious activities.
-Too high of a temperature also negatively affects the phone’s overall performance and may damage its battery.
+So if you find your phone’s temperature getting high with or without usage, it’s better to get it checked for suspicious activities.
+Too high a temperature also negatively affects the phone’s overall performance and may damage its battery.

 Strange Behavior